llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 1. Allocate the watchtowers on the edge to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers.
 See[]()

+> TODO: add a picture of doorkeeper on charger intersection

+2. In Step 2 we will start the containers we need to setup the reference tags, namely, the CSLAM container for acquiring the apriltag poses and either the charging manager container(for module 1) or the doorkeeper container(for module 2)

-2. If you are using module 1, the charging manager will be responsible for apriltag detection.
+If you are using module 1, the charging manager will be responsible for apriltag detection.
 Therefore, you have to run the CSLAM container on charging manager.
 If you are using module 2, the doorkeepers will be responsible for detecting apriltags.
-Hence, CSLAM container must be started on doorkeepers.
+Hence, CSLAM container must be started on doorkeepers and not on the charging manager.

 Use the following command line to run the CSLAM container